 The instructor will post a default letter grade to accompany the Incomplete (IA, IB, IC, ID or IF).
-If a grade change form has not been submitted by this time, the default letter grade will replace the Incomplete.

 For incomplete grades awarded at the end of the semester, the student will have a maximum of thirty calendar days (an earlier date may be specified by the instructor) after the start of the next semester to complete the course.
 The instructor has forty calendar days after the start of that semester to submit the grade change form to the Registrar's Office.